 Mostly they’re pretty durable, belt breaking and wear are common problems on both walk behind and tractor mower trans-axles.

 Tractor mower trans-axle brakes will need adjustment, pads may need to be replaced and brakes not working is common.
-Constant Variable Transmission (CVT) are fitted to some tractors and as they age belt wear and non OEM fitted belts can cause lots of problems.
+Constant Variable Transmission (CVT) is fitted to some tractors and as they age belt wear and non-OEM fitted belts can cause lots of problems.

 What’s A Transmission?

-A mower transmission as the word suggests transmits rotary motion (turning of the engine) into linear motion (mower moving forward or backward).
+A mower transmission as the word suggests transmits rotational motion (turning of the engine) into linear motion (mower moving forward or backward).
 Mowers mostly use two types of transmissions – gear driven and hydro-static.
-Gear driven type is very basic, the common manual lawn tractor transmission (manual type usually called a gearbox) will have 5 forward gears and one reverse.
+The gear-driven type is very basic, the common manual lawn tractor transmission (the manual type usually called a gearbox) will have 5 forward gears and one reverse.

 A basic walk behind mower transmission will have one gear speed but the higher end variable speed type gearbox may have a Constant Variable Transmission (CVT) type setup or variable slip.